telerik/ajax-docs/controls/editor/functionality/dialogs/file-browser-dialogs/overview.md

 When in a folder not having upload rights, the Upload tab is disabled.
 The Create New Folder operation is disabled as well.
 When in a folder not having delete rights, the Delete button is disabled.
 Security rights setting is explained in the [Example: Enforcing Roles]({%slug editor/functionality/dialogs/examples/enforce-roles%}) topic.

->note The relative path syntax is not currently supported, because RadEditor uses the so-called FileBrowserContentProvider abstraction which allows for the editor dialogs to be hooked into various CMS systems and/or databases.
+>tip The relative path syntax is not currently supported, because RadEditor uses the so-called FileBrowserContentProvider abstraction which allows for the editor dialogs to be hooked into various CMS systems and/or databases.

 The default implementation of the FileBrowserContentProvider has no notion of Page - hence, it is not able to determine in which context the relative path should be resolved in.
 E.g. here is some code from the provider: